 Westisle Heating & Cooling offers a full range of heat pump and furnace options with respect to efficiency and cost to suit every budget.
 This includes new variable speed or VRF (variable refrigerant flow) models from Trane and Mitsubishi.
 These systems offer exceptional performance in cold weather and are among the quietest systems available.
 The cost will depend on factors such as the size of your home, the type of system you are installing, the brand of equipment, electrical needs, ducting needs and so on.
 Our friendly, experienced service team is happy to visit your home and provide a free, no-obligation assessment and quotation.

 What is an ‘Air Source’ heat pump?

-An air sourced heat pump uses a compressor and refrigerant to extract heat from the outside air and bring it in to heat the home.
-This type of system uses a fraction of the power that an electric furnace would need to heat a home because most of the heat coming from the outside air.
+An air sourced heat pump uses a compressor and refrigerant to extract heat from the outside air and brings it into heat the home.
+This type of system uses a fraction of the power that an electric furnace would need to heat a home because most of the heat is coming from the outside air.
 Air sourced heat pumps are also able to cool and provide air conditioning in the summer.

-Westisle is able to offer a full range of heat pump options with efficiency and cost to suit most budgets.
-This includes new variable speed or VRF models from Trane and Mitsubishi.
-These systems offer exception performance in cold weather and are among the quietest systems available.
+Westisle is also able to offer a full range of heat pump options with efficiency and cost to suit most budgets.
+This includes new variable speed or VRF (variable refrigerant flow) models from Trane and Mitsubishi.
+These systems offer exceptional performance in cold weather and are among the quietest systems available.